bil. 5 EDISI KHAS |

 the beating.

 At the Kuala Lumpur Sessions Court hearing on September 29, 1998, after Anwar was charged, his lawyers made an application to the Court that he be allowed to speak directly and put on record what happened during his beating.
 The judge took from 12.40 p.m. to 3.00 p.m. to decide to allow him to speak.
 For most lawyers, there was no question of even having to deliberate the issue when an accused person is asking to inform the court directly of an assault in custody.
 It is indicative of the kind of pressure brought to bear on the judiciary where they have to wrestle with how the executive might react to their rulings.
 After Anwar spoke, the Sessions Judge then allowed an application by Anwar's lawyers that a family- appointed eye-specialist be allowed to examine Anwar's eye injury.
 The Deputy Public Prosecutor objected.
 The Sessions Judge has now been transferred to the Civil Division of the Sessions Courts.
-An extract of the medical report issued by Dr Shukri states "When I
+An extract of the medical report issued by Dr Shukri states

 At the Petaling Jaya Sessions Court hearing on September 30, 1998, an